-Advance care planning is planning for your future health and personal care.
+Advance care planning is about planning for your future health and personal care.
 This becomes important if you cannot make a decision or communicate your wishes at the time that treatment or care is being proposed.
 Advance care planning can help you receive the treatment of your choice in the future.
 It can help your doctors and family understand what you want and what is important to you.

 Imagine if you became very sick and could not communicate with your doctors.
-Think about:

 - Who would speak on your behalf and make medical decisions for you?

 - Would they know what you want?

 - What would you like doctors to know?

 - What is meaningful and important to you?

 Different laws apply in Victoria and NSW with regard to advance care planning.